Posts

 The Interface WTS is a wireless telemetry system that transmits high-quality data to single and multiple devices.
 It offers a wide variety of benefits, including:

-• High accuracy: The WTS offers measurement accuracy of ±0.02% of full scale, ensuring that you get accurate readings from your sensors.
+• High accuracy: The WTS offers measurement accuracy of ±0.02% of full scale, ensuring you get accurate readings from your sensors.

-• High speed: It is a high-speed system that can transmit data at up to 1000Hz.
+• High speed: A high-speed system can transmit data up to 1000 Hz.

 • High resolution: The WTS has a resolution of 10,000 counts, which means that you can measure even slight changes in force.